Dan-wanna-M/blog/_posts/2024-05-05-Designing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

 - If its semantics is defined as to reject any token that creates `'\n\n'` in the generated text, then the semantics will be confusing.
 For instance, theoretically `'\n'X` should allow `\n\n` at the beginning (where the first `'\n'` comes from a terminal and the second from `X`, which only bans `\n\n` and not `\n`); however, this proposed definition would not allow `\n\n` at the beginning.
 - Defining special handling for cases like `X` would essentially recreate the original `except!` syntax but with a more convoluted representation and implementation.

 The fundamental issue is that to implement `except!` semantics, the nonterminal must be **stateful** to track the text it has accepted.
-However, nonterminal recursion in EBNF or context-free languages is not designed to be stateful.
+However, nonterminal recursion in EBNF or context-free languages is **not** designed to be stateful.

 **Can't we just use more natural syntax like except!(\<strings\>)\*?**

 This extended semantics is not natural at all in the context of context-free languages.
 It is context-sensitive.
 As discussed above, we need an integrated method to handle its repetition, but `except!(<strings>)*` makes it appear as a simple combination of `except!(<strings>)` and `*`.
 In other words, a nonterminal repeated 0 or more times.
-This is **not** the correct interpretation.
+As the discussion above indicates, this is **not** the correct interpretation.
 An integrated, though less elegant syntax, will clearly indicate that its semantics differ significantly from other parts of the grammar.

 ### Core API Design

-Fortunately, considering the use cases, our theoratical API can be very simple:
+Fortunately, considering the use cases, our theoretical API can be very simple:

 1. `engine.initialize()`: Initializes the engine with grammar, vocabulary, configuration, etc.
 2. `engine.modify_possible_logits()`: A high-level method that takes a new token and a mutable logits slice to: